Public sample report

 Make the CTA feel like progress

-Change: Replace generic signup wording with CTA copy that explains the immediate payoff after the click.
+Change: Replace "Start the preview" style signup language with CTA copy that promises the immediate payoff after the click.

 Expected impact: more intent on the first CTA and less hesitation before form submission.